vijaykriishna/dagger/hilt/modules.md

 It is recommended to choose the first method by default and use the second method only for bindings that need to be replaceable in tests.
 It is expected, though, that many libraries will use both methods.

+## Hilt module visibility best practice {#module-visibility}

+In Dagger, modules are usually public visibility because they are referenced by other components or other modules installing them.
+However, in Hilt, because modules are installed just by being in the transitive dependencies, modules don't really need to be public for the same reason (technical aside: Hilt will actually generate public wrappers to get around visibility requirements for compilation).

+In fact, doing the opposite and restricting visibility of Hilt modules is a best practice because it prevents non-Hilt Dagger components from installing the modules.
+Installing a Hilt module in a non-Hilt Dagger component would be confusing because it wouldn't be a component in the `@InstallIn` annotation.
+For libraries where you want a module for Hilt and non-Hilt users, it is usually best to have two separate modules for each case.
+If the code is going to be the same for both, have the non-Hilt module just be an empty module that uses `@Module(includes = ...)` to include the non-Hilt module.